Hymns: Church of Jesus Christ of Latter-day Saints (1948/1950): Publication

 The resulting hymnbook dropped many of the Evan Stephens hymns that were prominent in previous hymnbooks and incorporated less hymns by committee members than the previous hymnbook had.
 Leroy Robertson had twelve, Alexander Schreiner eleven, and Tracy Cannon only had five.
 Protestant hymns formed approximately half of the 387 hymns selected for inclusion.

 1950 Edition

 Despite the involvement of apostles, some Church leaders questioned the hymns chosen by the committee after publication, and members tended to complain about the size and poor binding of the book.
 Due to this lackluster response, the music committee yielded and revised the hymnbook, releasing a modified second edition in 1950.
 This second edition dropped some of the well-respected Protestant hymns in favor of some popular hymns included in previous LDS hymnbooks that they had deleted.
-This change, in turn set precedent for the waning control of the music committee and their ability to push for what they deemed to be properly ascetic over lighter popular music in the Church's hymnbooks.
+This change, in turn, set a precedent for the waning control of the music committee and their ability to push for what they deemed to be properly ascetic over lighter popular music in the Church's hymnbooks.

 The differences between the 1948 and 1950 editions were as follows: